MND on the Corrie cobbles

 Has the Association helped shape the storyline?

 Yes.
-Coronation Street approached us last Autumn, confidentially, to say they were considering introducing a character with MND.
-We talked to them at length about the disease, the symptoms, the options, how the story might progress etc.
+The Coronation Street team approached us back in the autumn of 2022, confidentially, to say they were considering introducing a character with MND.
+We have worked with them ever since, discussing the disease, the symptoms, the options for story progression, the impact on the person living with the disease and those around them, and the challenges.

 Why hasn't the MND Association been mentioned on Coronation Street?